NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 After attending this training, participants will be able to:

 - Identify Latin American initiatives that have successfully promoted inclusive research practices for non-native English speakers.
-- Describe the best practices that Latin American initiatives are employing to create a more inclusive research environment.
+- Describe the open practices that Latin American initiatives are employing to create a more inclusive research environment.
-- Assess how they contribute to increased participation, knowledge exchange, and cross-cultural collaboration.
+- Assess how they contribute to increase participation, knowledge exchange, and cross-cultural collaboration.

 ::::::::::::::::::::::::::::::::::::::::::::::::